-Anzac Day services and commemorations will be held across far north Queensland tomorrow.
-Regular Anzac services have been held at Aurukun, on western Cape York Peninsula, for some time now – but this year they’re unveiling a memorial to indigenous men from the community who served in Australia’s defence during World War Two.
+Anzac Day services will be held across far north Queensland tomorrow.
+Regular Anzac events have been held at Aurukun, on western Cape York Peninsula, for some time now – but this year they’re unveiling a memorial to indigenous men from the community who served in Australia’s defence during World War Two.

-On September 13 1943, eleven men from the remote inidgenous community enlisted and joined the Torres Strait Light Infantry.
+On September 13 1943, eleven men from the remote indigenous community enlisted and joined the Torres Strait Light Infantry.
 An Australian Water Transport Group vessel had visited Aurukun, Weipa and Mapoon, specifically to recruit Aboriginal men.
-Many of those men had worked in the pearling lugger fleets that plied Torres Strait in those days.
+Many of them had worked in the pearling lugger fleets that plied Torres Strait in those days.
 The military placed a high value on their knowledge of the remote Cape country & the challenging seas around Cape York.

 The plaque lists the 11 men from Aurukun who joined up.
 They were:

 Billy Panjee Peinkyekka